-If any revenue, expense, or summary account balances appear in the trial balance subsequent to the closing process, it is because they are associated with the next accounting period.
+If any revenue, expense, gain, loss, or summary account balances appear in the trial balance subsequent to the closing process, it is because they are associated with the next accounting period.

-Accounting software requires that your journal entries balance before it allows you to post them to the general ledger, so it is essentially impossible to have an unbalanced trial balance.
+Accounting software requires that your journal entries balance before it allows them to be posted to the general ledger, so it is essentially impossible to have an unbalanced trial balance.
 Thus, the post-closing trial balance is only useful if you are manually preparing accounting information.
 For this reason, most procedures for closing the books do not include a step for printing and reviewing the post-closing trial balance.

 Example of a Post-Closing Trial Balance